Code of Ethics

 Cielo pays special attention to supplier practices regarding issues such as the environment, conscious consumption, child and slave labor, sexual exploitation of children and adolescents, social inclusion, compliance with laws, among others.

-Government bodies and regulators
+Government and Regulatory Bodies

 Cielo complies with current legislation, acts in a transparent manner and seeks to contribute to Brazil’s social and economic development, playing an important role in the Brazilian payment system, for instance, in the fight against tax evasion and money laundering.